blossm-network/toolbox/README.md

 blossm init
 ```

 The provided `config.yaml` is where you'll specify the configurations of your app, the `services` folder is where you'll write your write-side procedures, and the `contexts` folder is where you'll write your read-side procedures.
-There are some examples in there for you.

 Once you're ready to write procedures and have made sense of how the files are organized, here's how to init each of them: